tphyahoo/levidge-bitcoin-watching-wallet/README.md

 # Configure supervisor to run bitcoin as a service

+Edit the files to be copied below so the path to bitcoin config files for testnet and mainnet are correct.
+Then...

 	thomas@levidge-do1:~/levidge-bitcoin-watching-wallet$ sudo cp dotfiles/etc/supervisor/conf.d/bitcoind* /etc/supervisor/conf.d/

-Edit the files copied above so the path to bitcoind matches wherever it was installed and unzipped above.

-# Configure bitcoin

-Might want to change passwords here.
-Or might not matter.
-(Should be in security review)

-thomas@levidge-do1:~/levidge-bitcoin-watching-wallet$ cp dotfiles/.bitcoin/bitcoin.conf ~/.bitcoin/

 # Add addresses to Watch